suffolklibraries/lgc/content/collections/events/spring-keyrings-15-04.md

               title: null
         text: 'Access at Christchurch Mansion'
 ---
-Join our interactive sessions for children aged 2½  – 4 and their parents, grandparents and carers.
+A fun, interactive craft session designed for young children and their parents, grandparents, or carers.